-Five years ago, before it was even a thing, Diane created and began teaching an MBA class on The Gig Economy at Babson College.
-The class gained immediate traction and was named by Forbes as one of the Top 10 Most Innovative Business School Classes in the country.
+Six years ago, before it was even a thing, Diane created an MBA course on the Gig Economy at Babson College.
+The course gained immediate traction and was named by Forbes as one of the Top Ten Most Innovate Business School Courses in the country.